-The 2013 International Solo Recorder Competition attracted 28 entries from a variety of countries.
-The Competition final took place in November at the Early Music Festival in Greenwich and was won by Anne-Suse $\mbox{En}\beta\mbox{le}.$ The Competition is promoted jointly with Moeck UK (a branch of the famous recorder-making company in Germany).
+The winner of the 2013 International Solo Recorder Competition Anne-Suse Enβle, from Germany, gave a performance, at the 2014 Early Music Festival in Greenwich.
+The Competition and Recital are organised by the Society and co-sponsored with Moeck UK (a branch of the famous recorder-making company in Germany).
 The Society also had a stand at the Festival to raise awareness of its activities.

-The SRP Walter Bergmann Fund, administered by a sub-committee, gave grants to attend courses or to purchase instruments by young players in financial need and contributed to the prizes at the Solo Recorder Competition.
+The SRP Walter Bergmann Fund, administered by a sub-committee, gave grants to attend courses or to purchase instruments by young players in financial need.
 Many members and non-members contributed to the fund-raising, through donations of either cash, or instruments and music which were sold.